PITTSFIELD, Mass. (AP) - A Great Barrington man who was driving when his drunken friend almost died in a car surfing stunt has avoided jail.

 Police say the men had been drinking when Trombley allowed Brazee to ride on the roof of his vehicle while driving about 25 miles per hour.
 Brazee fell and suffered three skull fractures and other injuries.

-The Berkshire Eagle reports that Trombley wasn't supposed to be driving because his license had been revoked as a habitual traffic offender.
+reports that Trombley wasn't supposed to be driving because his license had been revoked as a habitual traffic offender.

 Trombley's lawyer says his client has stopped drinking.

 To read more: http://www.berkshireeagle.com